 Get IV Vitamin Therapy in NYC

 Your body needs vitamins, minerals and amino acids to function at its best.
 But high doses of nutrient supplements taken orally can cause vitamin liver damage that takes months to overcome, and in severe cases, damage to the liver can be fatal.
-At Invita Cryo NYC, our IV vitamin cocktails are carefully crafted to give you high-quality nutrients at safe doses, without a prescription.
+At InVita Wellness, our IV vitamin cocktails are carefully crafted to give you high-quality nutrients at safe doses, without a prescription.
 Contact us today, and give your liver some love with IV vitamin therapy.

 Schedule an Appointment Today